Travel Tip Tuesday | Bourbon Tasting Etiquette & Lingo

-When attending a Bourbon Tour and Tasting on our Sounds of the South Tour, July 6-12.
-2019 there are a few tips to keep in mind when participating in a bourbon tasting.
+When attending a Bourbon Tour and Tasting on our Music Cities USA Tour, there are a few tips to keep in mind when participating in a bourbon tasting.

 The Color – The first thing tasters should notice is the color of the bourbon.
 The shade of amber reveals the proof of the product and hints at the number of years it was aging in the barrel.
 Lighter shades indicate lower proof while darker shades indicate higher proof.